 Your Credit History: Your credit history has a powerful effect on your insurance rates.
-Your insurance company may ask to see your credit history, including your debts, tax liens, personal judgements, and medical bills.
+Your insurance company may ask to see your credit history, including your debts, tax liens, personal judgments, and medical bills.

 Your Location: Drivers in some states pay significantly more than drivers in others.
 We’re not just talking about drivers in rough winter climates.
 Drivers in Louisiana, for example, pay some of the highest insurance rates in the nation.
 Your state can have a significant impact on your insurance rates.

 Your Demographic Data: Your sex, age, and marital status all impact your insurance rates.
 These factors are typically outside your control.
 However, your insurance company will look at historical driving data to decide on a fair rate for your insurance plan.
-If 23 year old male drivers are a higher risk group than 58 year old female drivers, then younger male drivers will pay more for car insurance.
+If 23-year-old male drivers are a higher risk group than 58-year-old female drivers, then younger male drivers will pay more for car insurance.

 Your Vehicle: Your vehicle, obviously, is one of the biggest factors in the price of car insurance.
 The type of car you drive has a big impact on the price you pay.
 If you’re driving a $200,000 luxury vehicle, then you’re going to pay a higher price than someone driving a $10,000 economy vehicle.